Overview 2020 / 2021

-For the 2019/2020 academic year we were allocated £21,653 which we have utilised to significantly develop and extend our PE provision at Burnham on Crouch Primary School (BCPS).
+For the 2020/2021 academic year we were allocated £21,653 which we will utilise to further develop our PE provision at Burnham on Crouch Primary School (BCPS) by:

-For details of our spending and its impact please see the afPE document.
+For full details of our spending of the Sports Premium funding and its impact please see the separate afPE document.

 Key strands / How is BCPS meeting these strands?